Highlander: The Source

-Highlander: The Source (released in some countries as Highlander 5: The Source) is a 2007 American science fantasy action-adventure film and the fifth and final installment of the Highlander film series, directed by Brett Leonard.
-Unlike the first three Highlander films, this film and the previous installment, Highlander: Endgame (2000), followed the continuity of Highlander: The Series (1992-1998), continuing the story of immortal swordsman Duncan MacLeod, with actor Adrian Paul reprising his role from the TV show and Endgame.
+Highlander: The Source (released in some countries as Highlander 5: The Source) is a 2007 American science fantasy action adventure film directed by Brett Leonard.
+It is the fifth installment in the Highlander film series.
+The film and its prior installment, Endgame (2000), follow the continuity of Highlander: The Series (1992–1998), continuing the story of immortal swordsman Duncan MacLeod, with actor Adrian Paul reprising his role from the series and Endgame.
 It is the only Highlander film not to feature the original protagonist, Connor MacLeod.
 Taking place in a future version of Earth that is largely violent and chaotic, the story depicts Duncan and allies seeking out an energy well that may be the "Source of Immortality".

-Highlander: The Source is the only Highlander film not released in American movie theaters.
-It broadcast on the Sci-Fi Channel on September 15, 2007 instead.
-It was originally intended to be the first film of a planned trilogy of Sci-Fi Channel original movies.
-Due to overall negative critical reception, no direct sequels have been planned for production.
-At the Highlander Worldwide Convention in 2009, TV series producer David Abramowitz referred to Highlander: The Source as a "bad dream" Duncan had.
+The Source is the only Highlander film not theatrically released in North America.
+Instead, it was broadcast on the Sci-Fi Channel on September 15, 2007.
+The film received overwhelmingly negative reviews from critics and fans alike, with some even equating this film to The Quickening in terms of bad reception.
+Originally intended as the first of a planned trilogy of Sci-Fi Channel original movies, no further sequels have been planned as a result of its negative response.
+At the 2009 Highlander Worldwide Convention, TV series producer David Abramowitz referred to The Source as a "bad dream" Duncan had.
+The film is dedicated to the memory of William N. Panzer, who died in 2007, and was the co-owner of the Davis-Panzer Inc., which was the company who created the franchise.